vseryakov/backendjs/README.md

       - hmean: The average of all observed values.
       - hdev: The standard deviation of all observed values.
       - hcnt: The number of observed values.
-      - hmed: median, 50% of all values in the resevoir are at or below this value.
+      - hmed: median, 50% of all values in the reservoir are at or below this value.
       - hp75: See median, 75% percentile.
       - hp95: See median, 95% percentile.
       - hp99: See median, 99% percentile.